Ravi Vadlamani: Career

-He is currently the Endowments/Major Gift Advisor, Audit committee member and chairman for Happy schools of the Literacy Mission and Zonal Coordinator for Wash in Schools.

-He moderated Breakout Sessions at Rotary International Conventions on "Water for Life" at Salt Lake City, "Water for Life and End of Poverty is Possible" at Los Angeles Convention, "Doing Good in the World to make Dreams real" at Birmingham Convention, "Target One Billion by 2017" at Sao Pualo Convention.

-He was also a Guest speaker at District Conference of Dist 5470 at Colorado Springs, District 1100 United Kingdom and District 9640 Australia.
-Ravi is a member of the Directors Nominating Committee 2009 and 2015 and he is also a representative on Council on Representative 2007 and 2016.
+Vadlamani was a Guest speaker at District Conference of Dist 5470 at Colorado Springs, District 1100 United Kingdom and District 9640 Australia.
+He is a member of the Directors Nominating Committee 2009 and 2015 and he is also a representative on Council on Representative 2007 and 2016.

-Ravi was closely followed by his wife, Raaji, in his endeavour.
+Ravi Vadlamani was closely followed by his wife Raaji in his endeavour.
 Raaji also served as the District Governor of RI District 3150.
 Their work for Polio eradication was recognized and were awarded regional polio free award.

-Ravi and Raaji are Level-4 Major Donors of the Rotary Foundation and they created Named Endowment Funds " Dr Ravi Vadlamani & Rajyalakshmi Endowment Fund", "Late V Bhaskara Lakshmi Endowment Fund" and "Late V Umamaheswara Rao Endowment Fund".
+Ravi and Raaji Vadlamani have achieved Level-4 Major Donor status with the Rotary Foundation.